 The partnership is not responsible for keeping the information needed to figure the basis of your partnership interest.
 You can figure the adjusted basis of your partnership interest by adding items that increase your basis and then subtracting items that decrease your basis.

 Use the worksheet on page 3 to figure the basis of your interest in the partnership.

-Note.
 Additional basis adjustments may apply to partners claiming deductions for depletion.
-See chapter 9 of Pub.
-535 for details.
+See Pub.
+541 for more details.

 At-Risk Limitations